OpenClaw Review: The Open-Source AI Agent That Wants to Run Your Life

 - MIT license, fully open source, no vendor lock-in

-- Massive skill ecosystem (5,700+ community skills) with hot-reload capability
+- Massive skill ecosystem (5,700+ skills) with hot-reload capability

-- Model-agnostic - works with any LLM including free local models via Ollama
+- Model-agnostic - works with any LLM including local models via Ollama

-- Lightweight resource requirements (1 GB RAM, 1 vCPU)
+- Lightweight requirements (1 GB RAM, 1 vCPU)

-- Multi-agent workflows with configurable personalities and domains
+- Multi-agent workflows with configurable domains and personalities

 Weaknesses:

-- 93.4% of publicly accessible instances had critical auth bypass; 26% of skills contain vulnerabilities
+- 93.4% of public instances had critical auth bypass; 26% of skills contain vulnerabilities

 - Cost unpredictability with no built-in spending caps

-- Reliability issues - reported actions that silently failed
+- Reliability issues - silently failed actions reported as successful

 - No enterprise governance or audit trail